Skip to main content

 • anti-affinity is mandatory.
 Servers in a group must be located on different hosts.
 If there is no suitable host when creating a server, the server will not be created.

-10.2 Optional: add tags servers to add additional information or filter the servers in the list.
+11.2 Optional: add server tags to add additional information or filter servers in the list.
 Operating system and configuration tags are automatically added.
-To add a new tag, in the Tags enter tag.
+To add a new tag, enter a tag in the Tags field.

-11. In the block Automation in the field User data insert a script that will be executed when the system boots:
+12. In the Automation block, in the User data field, insert the script that will be executed when the system boots:

 #cloud-config